xc-lab/PointExplainer/README.md

 tensorboard --logdir=log_dir
 ```

-#### 2.3 testing
+### 4 Testing
-After the above training, we can test the model and output some visualizations of the metric curves.
-You can run the evaluation code with:
+After training, you can evaluate the model and generate visualizations of key performance metrics by running:
 ```
+bash
-python diagnosis/test.py
+python test.py
 ```